The1ntern/The1ntern.github.io/raspberrypi/sch_pihole/README.md

     This script accepts to arguments, either block/unblock and the ID of the adlist.
 An example execution would be `./block-tool.sh block 61`.

 1. Last step is to create 2 cronjobs, one to enable the block and one to disable on the chosen schedule.
 A tool which can assist in setting this schedule is [Cronitor](https://crontab.guru/).
+Execute `sudo crontab -e` and create new jobs.
+Example below:

+    ```bash
+    # At 07:00 on Saturday
+    0 7 * * 6 bash -lc "/home/pi/block-tool.sh block 61"
+    # At 00:00 on Sunday
+    0 0 * * 0 bash -lc "/home/pi/block-tool.sh unblock 61"
+    ```

+    Cron will use the timezone configured on the device, to check this use `timedatectl`.

+1. At this point everything can be configured, modified, and added to at your choosing.
+Domains will be blocked and unblocked on schedule for specific devices.

 ## References